bkthomps/Containers/README.md

 <p> set - collection of unique keys, sorted by keys
 <p> map - collection of key-value pairs, sorted by keys, keys are unique
 <p> multiset - collection of keys, sorted by keys
-<p> multimap (todo) - collection of key-value pairs, sorted by keys
+<p> multimap - collection of key-value pairs, sorted by keys

 # Unordered associative containers
 Data structures that can be quickly searched which use hashing.